 2. Tackle and Equipment: All fish must be caught in a legal sporting manner.
-Fish may be harvested using either bowfishing equipment or by hook-and-line methods that include fly-fishing.
+Fish may be harvested using either bowfishing equipment or by rod and reel methods that include fly-fishing.
 Artificial or legal live bait may also be used.
-Nets or electro-fishing equipment are prohibited during the tournament.
+Nets, electro-fishing, fish traps, or float jugs attached to hook and line equipment are prohibited during the tournament.
 Fishing regulations must be followed at all times according to Maryland DNR regulations pertaining to snakehead fishing.

 3. Official Boats: Tournament officials reserve the right to inspect boats and observe tournament participants while on the tidal Potomac River during tournament hours.
 Each team is required to comply with all requests.
 All boats must have the appropriate Coast Guard approved safety devices as required by law.
 Maximum horsepower for all outboards used in tournament competition not to exceed the horsepower limitations as set by the U.S. Coast Guard.
 Maximum load (individuals and gear) not to exceed maximum load set by U.S. coast guard listed on rating plate in boat.
 If any boat is participating between 15 minutes after sunset and 15 minutes before sunrise, it must have working navigation lights to participate.